cisco-en-programmability/ansible-collection-catalystwan/roles/manager_mode/README.md

           - mgmt_public_ip: '192.0.2.1'
             admin_username: 'admin'
             admin_password: 'password'
-        vsmart_instances:
+        controller_instances:
-          - hostname: 'vsmart01'
+          - hostname: 'controller01'
-        vbond_instances:
+        validator_instances:
-          - hostname: 'vbond01'
+          - hostname: 'validator01'
         edge_instances:
           - hostname: 'vedge01'
 ```

 ## Known Limitations

-- The role assumes that the Manager, vSmart, vBond, and Edge devices are already registered and accessible within the Manager environment.
+- The role assumes that the Manager, Controller, Validator, and Edge devices are already registered and accessible within the Manager environment.
 - The role does not cover initial device registration or provisioning in Manager.

 ## License